dudeperf3ct/dudeperf3ct.github.io/sensei/steve_blank.md

 For enterprise sales for the rest of you you know I had a model which I think is still kind of valid is first of all you want to find people who have a problem right but just because you see there's a problem they might not know there's a problem sometimes you have greater insight than they do so first they have to have a problem and two is they have to know they have a problem big idea the third part is they have to not only know they have a problem but it had to be important enough that they were actively looking for a solution because if they weren't looking for a solution now you need to spend your time convincing them they need a solution you don't have enough time in the day as a startup to do that.

+Not understanding how to respond to advice/suggestions can limit your career.
+Advice is a kickstarter for your own insights and a gateway for mentorship.
+Treat advice and suggestions as a gift, not a distraction.
+Here is a response I gave to my team:

+Dear Team:

+Throughout your work career you’ll be getting tons of suggestions and advice; from mentors – people you don’t work for but who care about your career and from your direct boss and others up your reporting chain.
+1. Treat advice and suggestions as a gift, not a distraction
+    - Assume someone has just given you a package wrapped in a bow with your name on it.
+    - Then think of how they’ll feel when you ignore it and toss it aside.
+2. When you’re working at full speed just trying to get your job done, it’s pretty easy to assume that advice/suggestions from others are just diversions.
+That’s a mistake.
+At times following up on them may make or break a career and/or a relationship.
+    - The first time your boss or mentor will assume you were too busy to follow up.
+    - The second time your boss will begin to question your judgment.
+Your mentor is going to question your willingness to be coached.
+    - The third time you ignore suggestions/advice from your boss is a career-limiting move.
+And if from a mentor, you’ve likely damaged or ended the relationship.
+3. Everyone likes to offer “suggestions” and “advice.”
+Think of these as falling into four categories:
+    - Some bosses/mentors offer “suggestions” and “advice” because it makes them feel important.
+    - Others have a set of contacts or insights they are willing to share with you because they believe these might be useful to you.
+    - A few bosses/mentors have pattern-recognition skills.
+They’ve recognized the project you’re working on or problem you’re trying to solve could be helped by connecting with a specific person/group or by listening to how it was solved previously.
+    - A very small subset of bosses/mentors has extracted some best practices and/or wisdom from those patterns.
+These can give you shortcuts to the insights they’ve taken years to learn.
+4. Early in your career it’s hard to know whether a suggestion/advice is valuable enough to spend time following up.
+Here’s what I suggest:
+    - Start with “Thanks for the suggestion.”
+    - Next, it’s OK to ask, “Help me understand why is this important?
+Why should I talk to them?
+What should I learn?”
+This will help you figure out which category of advice you’re getting.If it’s a direct boss and others up your reporting chain, ask, “How should I prioritize this?
+Does it require immediate action?”
+(And it most cases it doesn’t matter what category it’s in, just do it.)
+    - Always report back to whoever offered you the advice/suggestion to share what you learned.
+Thank them

 Quotes
 ===========================